jweigend/concepts-of-programming-languages/docs/exercises/Exercise4.md

  - What is the type of Mapper, Predicate and Accumulator?
  - How can you make the types generic, so they work for any type, not only for string?

-## Exercise 4.4 - Wordcount (WC)
+## Exercise 4.4 - Word Count (WC)
-WC is a famous Hello World Algorithm for demonstrating the power of distributed functional collections.
+Word Count is a famous algorithm for demonstrating the power of distributed collections and functional programming.
-WC counts how often a word occurs in a collection.
-It is easy to address that problem with shared state (a map).
+Word Count counts how often a word (string) occurs in a collection.
+It is easy to address that problem with shared state (a map), but this solution does not scale well.
-The question here is to use a pure functional algorithm to enable running parallel and distributed.
+The question here is how to use a pure functional algorithm to enable parallel and distributed execution.

-After running WC, you should get the following result:
+After running Word Count, you should get the following result:

 INPUT:  "A" "B" "C" "A" "B" "A"